telerik/kendo-ui-core/docs/intro/getting-started.md

 > 1.9.5 GitHub build will not work with the Bower package.

+> When using @ symbol in the url for accessing the Kendo UI Bower repository (due to network restrictions or admin rules, for instance), make sure you encode it as follows: https://firstname.lasname**%40**domain.com@bower.telerik.com/bower-kendo-ui.git.

 ## Use the Kendo UI CDN Service

 The Kendo UI CDN is hosted on [Amazon CloudFront](https://aws.amazon.com/cloudfront/).
 In order to access the Kendo UI CDN Service, you can use either of the options described below.